Clement-Hue/fast-sqlalchemy/README.md

     # some logic
     pass
 ```
 There are two kinds of handler sync and async handler.
-Sync handlers are called once the event is emitted, whereas async handlers are called at the end of the request.
+Sync handlers are called once the event is emitted, whereas async handlers are called at the end of the current request.
 To register an async handler is nearly the same as above

 ```python